-A three-level valuation hierarchy has been established under U.S. GAAP for disclosure of fair value measurements.
-The valuation hierarchy is based on the observability of inputs to the valuation of an asset or liability as of the measurement date.
+A three-level fair value hierarchy has been established under U.S. GAAP for disclosure of fair value measurements.
+The fair value hierarchy is based on the observability of inputs to the valuation of an asset or liability as of the measurement date.
 The three levels are defined as follows.